No Way Out (2005): Aftermath

 Eddie Guerrero as one half of the WWE Tag Team Champions.

 On the following episode of SmackDown!, Eddie Guerrero and Rey Mysterio successfully defended the WWE Tag Team Championship against the former champions, the Basham Brothers.
 They continued to defend the titles against other teams, including Mark Jindrak and Luther Reigns, John "Bradshaw" Layfield (JBL) and Orlando Jordan, and Hardcore Holly and Charlie Haas.
 Guerrero, however, challenged Mysterio to a match at WrestleMania 21, to find out who was the better wrestler, which Mysterio accepted.
 The following week, on SmackDown!, Guerrero faced Danny Basham, but Mysterio accidentally cost him the match.
 Later that night, Guerrero cost Mysterio his match against Doug Basham.
 At WrestleMania, Mysterio defeated Guerrero.
 Mysterio and Guerrero lost the tag titles on April 21, to MNM, after Mysterio was pinned while Guerrero was distracted by MNM's manager, Melina.

-Booker T and Jon Heidenreich continued their feud, and they had a rematch a few weeks later on SmackDown!.
-Heidenreich won by Disqualification after Booker performed a DDT onto a steel chair.
-The following week, in a no-disqualification match, Booker won after a chairshot.
-Booker then moved on to a feud with Reigns, and was accompanied by his new wife, Sharmell.
+Booker T and Heidenreich continued their feud, and they had a rematch a few weeks later on SmackDown!.
+Heidenreich won by Disqualification after Booker T performed a DDT onto a steel chair.
+The following week, in a no-disqualification match, Booker T won after a chairshot.
+Booker T then moved on to a feud with Reigns, and was accompanied by his new wife, Sharmell.
 Reigns had fallen out with his tag team partner, Jindrak, just a few weeks prior, setting up matches between them.

 On the February 24 episode of SmackDown!, Chavo Guerrero successfully defended his WWE Cruiserweight Championship against Funaki.
 After the match, Paul London attacked Guerrero.
 On a later episode of Velocity, London defeated Akio to become the Number One Contender for the Cruiserweight title.
 The following week, London defeated Billy Kidman.
 On March 31, London became the new Cruiserweight Champion after winning a Cruiserweight Battle Royal.

 Randy Orton challenged The Undertaker to a match at WrestleMania on an episode of Raw.
 Orton had been inspired by Superstar Billy Graham, who encouraged him to "go where no wrestler has gone before".
 On the next episode of SmackDown!, the Undertaker accepted his challenge.
 On March 17, a contract signing for the match was scheduled to take place, and was attended by the SmackDown!
 General manager, Theodore Long, and Raw General Manager, Eric Bischoff.
 The Undertaker immediately signed the contract; however, before Orton signed the contract, he cut a promo on the Undertaker, and then slapped the Undertaker.
 Orton fled the ring after the Undertaker began to fill the arena with smoke, and didn't sign the contract.
 Orton taunted the Undertaker for the next few weeks, but the Undertaker responded with taunts of his own, and he attacked other superstars.
 On the final SmackDown! before WrestleMania, Orton's father, "Cowboy" Bob Orton, begged the Undertaker to have mercy on Orton.
 It ultimately proved to be a set-up, however, as Orton attacked the Undertaker and performed an RKO on him.
 At WrestleMania, "Cowboy" Bob interfered in Orton's match, but was unsuccessful when the Undertaker pinned Orton after a Tombstone piledriver.